sassoftware/saspy/saspy/doc/source/install.rst

         c.
 SAS Viya install
             i.
 On Linux
                 1. Client Linux
                     a.
-HTTP - must have compute service configured and running
+HTTP - must have compute service configured and running (Viya V3.5 and V4)
                     b.
-STDIO - over SSH if not the same machine
+STDIO - over SSH if not the same machine (this was for Viya V3 before Compute Service existed, not for V4)
                 2. Client Windows
                     a.
-HTTP - must have compute service configured and running ii.
+HTTP - must have compute service configured and running (Viya V3.5 and V4) ii.
 On Windows
-                1. HTTP - must have compute service configured and running
+                1. HTTP - must have compute service configured and running (Viya V3.5 and V4)

 Now you can go to the access method specific configuration below to